A Nystr\"{o}m Method for Scattering by a Two-layered Medium with a Rough Boundary: The Well-posedness of the Problems (DBVP) and (IBVP)

-In this section, we focus on the uniqueness of the solution of the problems (DBVP) and (IBVP).
-Firstly, we give some a piror estimates in subsection \ref{section3a}, and then following the approach in the reference \cite{ZC2003}, we gives the uniqueness proof of the problem (DBVP) in subsection \ref{section3b}.
-The uniqueness proof of (IBVP) is given in subsection \ref{section3c}.
-The existence results of the problem (DBVP) and (IBVP) are given in subsection \ref{section10} and subsection \ref{section11}, respectively.
+In this section, we consider the well-posedness of the problems (DBVP) and (IBVP).
+In Section \ref{section3a}, we provide some a priori estimates of the first derivatives of relevant solutions.
+Then following the ideas in \cite{CRZ1999,CZ1998,ZC2003}, we prove the uniqueness results for the problems (DBVP) and (IBVP) in Sections \ref{section3b} and \ref{section3c}, respectively.
+Furthermore, the existence results for the problems (DBVP) and (IBVP) are given in Sections \ref{section10} and \ref{section11}, respectively.